 A Jarisch-Herxheimer Reaction (often called a Herx for short) is the reaction that your body gets when there is a spike in die offs from the Lyme disease and associated co-infection bacteria.
-It is sometimes seen as a good sign (that the medication is working), however severe Herxes can be dangerous (causing brain and organ damaged) and so need to be managed carefully.
-As such, the LDAA recommends you work with an experienced Lyme Disease doctor to guide your treatment, rather than self treating from information that you have sourced off the internet.
+It is sometimes seen as a good sign (that the medication is working), however severe Herxes can be dangerous (causing brain and organ damage) and so need to be managed carefully.
+As such, the LDAA recommends you work with an experienced Lyme disease doctor to guide your treatment, rather than self treating from information that you have sourced off the internet.

 Managing a Herx

-It is important that a herx is managed in conjunction with a Lyme disease physician, however some patients find it useful to gain insights and understanding from other patients about their herx reactions.
-The following patient-authored account provides an insight into one patient's herx.
+It is important that a Herx is managed in conjunction with a Lyme disease physician, however some patients find it useful to gain insights and understanding from other patients about their Herx reactions.
+The following patient-authored account provides an insight into one patient's Herx.

 Alka Seltzer Gold can be purchased internationally: